 Today, Population Foundation of India works at the individual, social and policy level to create an enabling policy environment for girls and women to claim their rights, young people to be involved in demanding and supporting efficient and accountable governance, and informed policymakers.
 We work closely with national and state governments to support and strengthen our national plans and programmes.

 There is a renewed focus on the needs and aspirations of young people, recognising that providing them with information to make correct decisions regarding their health and wellbeing is critical.
 The social and behaviour change communication programmes at Population Foundation of India use innovative technology, including an artificial intelligence-enabled chatbot, to reach young people and women in entertaining and informative ways.

 Chief Finance Officer, Delhi

-Raam Kumar is Chief Financial Officer at PFI.
-He manages Finance, Administration, Information Technology and Program Operations portfolio at PFI.
+Raam Kumar is Chief Financial Officer at Population Foundation of India.
+He manages Finance, Administration, Information Technology and Program Operations portfolio at Population Foundation.
 He comes with a strong 30 years of experience in the field of controlling and reviewing financial data, planning, monitoring internal controls, human resources, managing audits, administration and operations.
-He has worked across Public sector, private sector and development sector, with the last 20 years as Head of Finance.
-Prior to joining PFI, he worked as Chief Finance Officer at Rajiv Gandhi Charitable Trust and before that as Director-Finance at Encyclopaedia Britannica India (Pvt.)
+He has worked across the public sector, private sector and development sector, with the last 20 years as Head of Finance.
+Prior to joining Population Foundation, he worked as Chief Finance Officer at Rajiv Gandhi Charitable Trust and before that as Director-Finance at Encyclopaedia Britannica India (Pvt.)
 Ltd. He is a Fellow Chartered Accountant and has done Masters in Business Administration.

 Bijit Roy has over 20 years of experience in planning, implementation and management of large scale nutrition, maternal and child health and HIV/AIDS programmes.